 File an Appeal to the Federal Court or Supreme Court – If the decision of the tribunal can be externally appealed, an application needs to be lodged within the regulatory period.

-Show a Legal Mistake – Appeals will need to be founded on legal grounds, for example, law applied incorrectly or procedural errors.
+Show a Legal Mistake – Appeals will need to be founded on legal grounds, for example, the law applied incorrectly or procedural errors.

 Attend the Hearing of the Appeal – Depending on the appeal process, hearings can be in person, online, or decided upon by written submissions.